 - Click Save.

 A confirmation message is displayed in the upper right corner.
 You can find your dashboard in the Dashboards library.

 Creating an empty dashboard from the Dashboards library

 An alternative workflow you can use is to create a new, empty dashboard from the Dashboards library.
 This can be useful if you have several queries you've already created and saved.
 After you create a new, empty dashboard you can start adding queries and other widgets to it.

 - Click the New dashboard button.

 You are automatically be redirected to Dashboard Builder.
 The dashboard will be added to the Dashboards library.
 You can now add queries and customize your dashboard.

 Adding widgets to your dashboard

-After you create a dashboard, you can add queries, filters, text, and other widjets to it.
+After you create a dashboard, you can add queries, filters, text, and other objects to it.
 Anything you add to your dashboard is referred to as a widget.
 Widgets enable you to build unique dashboards and give your agents the flexibility to analyze data exactly how they need.
-For more information on widgets, see Adding and arranging widgets.
+For more information on widgets, see Adding and arranging dashboard widgets.